TEAM-GRAVITY-22/image-sequencing/README.md

 This protytype will save password in an encrytped format that can only be decrypted by the image sequence as provided by you.

 # How it works?
+1. open the dist folder
+2. run the image_pass.exe

+Voila! you are all set to test our prototype

 In this prototype you need to  select some images in a predefined sequence which will be shuffled everytime you open our prototype.
-If you correctly select the images sequencially your password will be decrypted and would be shown as an output.
+If you choose the images sequence correctly your password will be decrypted and would be shown as an output else it will produce unauthorized as an output.

 # Tech stack used:
 Python